Alpine skiing: races in Canada spark a flurry of vaccinations

 In Canada, despite all the original FIS restrictions, unlike in the USA, where a special letter of invitation and PCR testing are sufficient, full immunization – at least two poles – is still required.
-And because there are also three men’s sprints this time at Lake Louise, participation is important in order to preserve World Cup chances.
+And because there are also three men’s sprints taking place at Lake Louise this time around, participation is important in order to preserve World Cup chances.
 So he is vaccinated.

 We’ve been discussing back and forth for a long time.
 The new leadership of the FIS decided to race in Canada anyway,” said FIS men’s race director Marcus Waldner.
 South Tyrol sees vaccination as ultimately necessary for continued participation in the World Cup.